 Students who do not have electronic ID can apply using a personal code instead.
 This means that it takes a little longer to submit the application as it must be sent by post.

 All students abroad have to send attachments with their application.
 The most common are, for example: proof of admission, proof of tuition fees, study periods and academic performance.
 We accept copies of grade reports and fees from student information systems, but proof of admission must be an official document signed by the school.

 Students attending a language course should always send in the form Certificate of Admission (5509), corresponding to proof of admission.

-To continue receiving student grants and loans, students must complete their studies with approved results.
+To continue receiving student aid, students must complete their studies with approved results.
 Students who do not pass the CSN requirements can start receiving new grants and loans when they have passed our requirements.
 We may consider such circumstances that have affected the study results that the student has not been able to affect, such as illness.

 Certificate of study funding

-In order for students to be able to show that they are able to finance their studies, CSN may issue a certificate stating how much student grants and loans they can get.
-The certificate is not a decision of student grants and loans.
+In order for students to be able to show that they are able to finance their studies, CSN may issue a certificate stating how much student aid they can get.
+The certificate is not a decision of student aid.